Duxah/FreePCB-2/README.md

 * When creating a new project page, it can be inserted anywhere, that is, for example, between other pages.
 When you press the menu button view->add new page, a window pops up with a question for clarification.
 (Procedure: First go to the page where you would like to insert a new page, and then click the view menu -> add new page)

+* The "Scale Factor" function changes only the coordinates of objects without changing the thickness of the polyline and the size of the text

 ***

 ![](https://raw.githubusercontent.com/Duxah/FreePCB/master/pictures/cloud-down.png)